 Benefit payments to participants are recorded upon distribution.
-Amounts allocated to accounts of participants who have elected to withdraw funds from the Plan but have not yet been paid were \$0 at December 31, 2023 and 2022.
+Amounts allocated to accounts of participants who have elected to withdraw funds from the Plan but have not yet been paid were \$9.2 million and \$4.5 million at December 31, 2023 and 2022, respectively.
+These amounts continued to accrue investment earnings (losses) until paid.